 Ideal days to send emails

-- Day with the highest click-to-open rates - Saturday
+- Day with the highest click-to-open rates - Wednesday or Friday

-- Day with the lowest unsubscribe rates - Sunday or Monday
+- Day with the lowest unsubscribe rates - N/A

 Non-ideal days to send emails

 - Day with the lowest open rates - Saturday

 - Day with the lowest click-through rates - Saturday

 - Day with the lowest click-to-open rates - Tuesday

 Monitoring your own data is essential to email marketing, but it isn’t holistic.
 In B2B, long-term results are more important than short-term ones, so thinking about the “bigger picture” is a must.